MappedIn/ios/readme.md

 ## Changes

+*v0.10.0*

+* Improved georeferencing accuracy.
+* New methods on Coordinate let you get the meters from another Coordinate, Path, or Polygon and check whether a Coordinate is inside a Polygon.
+* Renamed a number of method signatures to align with Swift 3.0's naming conventions.

 *v0.9.0*

 * Can now wayfind to/from Coordinates generated from arbitrary lat/longs.
 The path will connect directly to the closest real walkable node.